Delta Force: Organization and structure

 A, B, C, and D Squadrons are sabre squadrons (assault).
 C Squadron was activated around 1990 and D Squadron in 2006.
 Combat Support Squadron was activated in 2005.
 E Squadron was activated in 1989 and is stationed separately in Fort Eustis, Virginia, where it is known as the Aviation Technology Office.
 An earlier forerunner of the unit was known as SeaSpray.

-Within each squadron there are three troops: troops 1 and 2 (assault) and troop 3 (reconnaissance).
+Within each saber squadron there are three troops: troops 1 and 2 (assault) and troop 3 (reconnaissance).
 Each squadron is led by a lieutenant colonel (O-5), an executive officer, and a command sergeant major (E-9).
-Troops are led by captains (O-3) or majors (O-4) who are assisted by sergeants major (E-9).
-Each troop has four teams, each one led by a team leader, a master sergeant (E-8) or sergeant first class (E-7), and an assistant team leader who can have the same rank.
+Troops are led by captains (O-3) or majors (O-4) known as the troop commanders who are assisted by sergeants major (E-9), known as troop sergeants major.

+Each assault troop has four teams, each one led by a team leader, a master sergeant (E-8) or sergeant first class (E-7), and an assistant team leader who can have the same rank.
 Each team usually has five or six members.

 Recruitment

-Since the 1990s, the Army has posted recruitment notices for the 1st SFOD-D. The Army, however, has never released an official fact sheet for the unit.
+Since the 1990s, the Army has posted recruitment notices for the 1st SFOD-D. The Army has never released an official fact sheet for the unit.
 The recruitment notices in Fort Bragg's newspaper, Paraglide, refer to Delta Force by name, and label it "...the U.S. Army's special operations unit organized for the conduct of missions requiring rapid response with surgical application of a wide variety of unique special operations skills...".

-The notice states that applicants must be in the grade of E-4 through E-8, have at least two and a half years of service remaining in their enlistment, be 22 years or older, and have an Armed Services Vocational Aptitude Battery GT score of 110 or higher to attend a briefing to be considered for admission.
+The notice states that applicants must be in the grade of E-4 to E-8, have at least two and a half years of service remaining in their enlistment, be 22 years or older, and have an Armed Services Vocational Aptitude Battery GT score of 110 or higher to attend a briefing to be considered for admission.
 Candidates must be airborne qualified or volunteer for airborne training.

 Officer candidates need to be O-3 or O-4.
 All candidates must be eligible for a security clearance level of "secret" and have not been convicted by court-martial or have disciplinary action noted in their official military personnel file under the provisions of Article 15 of the Uniform Code of Military Justice.

-On 29 June 2006 during a session of the Committee on Armed Services, General Wayne Downing testified before the U.S. House of Representatives that "[t]he Delta Force is probably 70 percent Rangers who have come out of either a Ranger [to] Special Forces track or directly from [the] Ranger Regiment to Delta".
+In June 2006, during a session of the Committee on Armed Services, General Wayne Downing testified before the U.S. House of Representatives that "[t]he Delta Force is probably 70 percent Rangers who have come out of either a Ranger [to] Special Forces track or directly from [the] Ranger Regiment to Delta".